contrib/contrib/README.md

 ```

 The previous command configuration can also be simplifed to just an array of the steps.
-> NOTE: this drops the description which can be very valuable for users even if the command seems obvious.
+> Note: this drops the description which can be very valuable for users even if the command seems obvious.

 ```json
 {